mathieu-benoit/azure-devops-terraform/README.md

 > Note: You could repeat this Variable Groups setup above per `environment`: QA, PROD, etc.

 Optionaly, you could pause this pipeline by adding a manual approval step on the Environment by setting up a [Check Approval](https://docs.microsoft.com/azure/devops/pipelines/process/checks#approvals).
-Like defining in my [azure-pipeline.yml](azure-pipeline.yml) file, this manual approval is right after `terraform plan` and right before `terraform apply`, a good way to make sure everything will be deployed as expected.
+This manual approval is right after `terraform plan` and right before `terraform apply`, a good way to make sure everything will be deployed as expected.

 # Further considerations